LinX64/CoinCap/README.md

 ### Features

-1. The logic behind searching is to get the data only once and then filter it locally, so the user can search for any coin without any delay.
-This way, we won't make too many requests to the API, and the Firewall won't block us.
+1. The logic behind searching is to get the data only after the last character is entered (using flatMapLatest() flow operator).
 2. For the home screen, I am planning to get some data from the server for showing on the LineChart, but for now, I am using dummy data.
 3. Unfortunately, the API doesn't provide the data for the LineChart, so I am using dummy data for